 Located on the third floor of the historic Charles Deering Library

-, the Art Collection features two public reading rooms and research space for faculty and graduate students in Art History.
-The Eloise W. Martin Reading Room contains the majority of the Art Collection, and provides ample quiet study space.
-The Architecture Reading Room, on the southeast quadrant of the third floor, holds materials related to that subject, and offers an additional quiet space for study.
+, the Art Library features two public reading rooms and research space for faculty and graduate students in Art History.
+The Eloise W. Martin Reading Room contains the Art Library's books and bound periodicals, and provides ample quiet study space.
+The Architecture Reading Room, on the east side of the third floor, holds materials related to architectue, and offers an additional quiet space for study.
 Visit our Shelving Locations

 page for more information.
-Directions to the Art Collection are available here
+Directions to the Art Library are available here